Petra Kuppers: Work

 Kuppers is widely published in journals that explore issues how disability engages with culture and the arts such as TDR: The Drama Review, About Performance, Liminalities, Afterimage, the Quarterly Review of Film and Video, and differences.
-Her books include Disability and Contemporary Performance: Bodies on Edge (2003), The Scar of Visibility: Medical Performances and Contemporary Art (2007), Community Performance: An Introduction (2007), "Disability Culture and Community Performance: Find a Strange and Twisted Shape"(2013), and Studying Disability Arts and Culture (2014).
-She also co-authored the poetry collection Cripple Poetics: A Love Story (2008) with fellow disability culture activist Neil Marcus.
-Her latest book is Studying Disability Arts and Culture: An Introduction (Palgrave, October 2014).
+Her books include Disability and Contemporary Performance: Bodies on Edge (2003), The Scar of Visibility: Medical Performances and Contemporary Art (2007), Community Performance: An Introduction (2007), Disability Culture and Community Performance: Find a Strange and Twisted Shape (2013), and Studying Disability Arts and Culture (2014).

+She co-authored the poetry collection Cripple Poetics: A Love Story (2008) with fellow disability culture activist Neil Marcus.

+She has also co-authored multiple texts and performances with her wife, poet, dancer and mental health activist Stephanie Heit, with whom she also co-directs Turtle Disco, a community somatic writing studio in their home in Ypsilanti, Michigan.

+Her third poetry collection, Gut Botany (Wayne State University Press, 2020), was named one of New York Public Library's "Best Books of 2020" and received the 2022 Creative Book Award of the Association for the Study of Literature and the Environment.

+In 2024, she published the true crime/psychogeographic poetry collection Diver Beneath the Street (Wayne State University Press), which focuses on the 1967-69 Michigan Murders as well as the 2019 Detroit Serial Killer.
+The collection was a finalist for the Julie Suk Award for best poetry collection by an independent press.

+Her arts-based research monograph, Eco Soma: Pain and Joy in Speculative Performance Encounters (University of Minnesota Press, 2022, open access) received multiple honors: